Braveoneone/final-project-dialogue-system2/README.md

 ```
 However, I met a new problem that, the nlg mapping cannot run as normally as before.
 Since nlg is Promise type of function, but NLGMapping is just a static type, which means it cannot implement asynchronous running between function and function.
 ### 5.3 Solution
 Finally, after a lot of days exploring, coding, testing and debuging, also with figuring out the structure of every coding file in directory, I implement it successfully.
-I have described the solution with detail in Section 3.
-Implementation and Section 7.
-Code.
+I have described the solution with detail in **Section 3.
+Implementation** and **Section 7.
+Code**.
 It's a really creative implement explored by myself.

-## 6. Future work (that could improve the system)
+## 6. Future work
 More conversations and more content.
 Add UI interface to show the returning infomation from API.
-Make it like a real recommandation application
+Make it like a real recommandation application.
+I think it will be lots of creative things that I can do for this application.
 ## 7. Code
 #### 8. collected dialogues, distilled dialogues
 ##### Swedish restaurants